jessicarick/msmc2_scripts/README.md

 ## Step 0 - Create Mappability Mask

 One more preparation step before you begin (which can also be run concurrently with `Step 1` below) is to create a mappability mask for your genome.
-To do this, you need the scripts for [SNPable](http://lh3lh3.users.sourceforge.net/snpable.shtml), which you’ll find linked on Heng Li’s website.
+To do this, you need the scripts for [SNPable](https://github.com/lh3/misc), which you’ll find linked on Heng Li’s GitHub repo.
 You’ll also need the `makeMappabilityMask.py` script from the [msmc-tools-master](https://github.com/stschiff/msmc-tools) set of scripts.

 This process involves first extracting all *k*-mer subsequences from the genome as read sequences, then aligning them back to the genome to get an estimate of how “mappable" different regions are.
 This is done using the `run_snpable2.sh` script, which requires `samtools` and `bwa`, in addition to the `splitfa`, `gen_raw_mask.pl`, and `gen_mask` scripts from `SNPable` and `msmc-tools-master`.